Enable CMEK for Security Command Center

 us us

-To enforce CMEK usage for Security Command Center, you can apply the following organization policies at the organization, folder, or project level:
+To enforce CMEK usage for Security Command Center, you can enforce the following organization policy constraints at the organization, folder, or project level:

-• constraints/gcp.restrictNonCmekServices, which requires you to use CMEK.
-If you set constraints/gcp.restrictNonCmekServices on an organization and you've listed Security Command Center as a restricted service required to use CMEK, you must use CMEK when you activate Security Command Center.
+• constraints/gcp.restrictNonCmekServices: Requires you to use CMEK.
+If you enforce constraints/gcp.restrictNonCmekServices on an organization, and you've listed Security Command Center as a restricted service that's required to use CMEK, then you must enable CMEK when you activate Security Command Center.

-If you set both constraints/gcp.restrictNonCmekServices and constraints/gcp.restrictCmekCryptoKeyProjects on the organization where you activate Security Command Center, Security Command Center requires you to use CMEK and requires that the CMEK key is located in a specific project.
+If you enforce both of these constraints on the organization where you activate Security Command Center, then Security Command Center requires you to enable CMEK and requires that the CMEK key is located in a specific project.

 For information about how organization policies are evaluated across the Google Cloud resource hierarchy (organizations, folders, and projects), see Understanding hierarchy evaluation.